People talk about real estate wholesaling almost as if it’s cheating. Too good to be true. But what is a real estate wholesaler, anyway?

 Operating as a middleman, real estate wholesalers mark up the end sales price.
 They assign the contract to the end buyer, and collect their assignment fee (their margin) at settlement, where the actual real estate transaction takes place.

-In practice, a wholesaler of real estate typically finds desperate sellers willing to accept a low sales price, and put the property under contract.
-In the period between contracting and closing, the wholesaler finds a buyer who agrees to pay a higher price for the property than the wholesaler’s contract with the seller.
+Put another way, a wholesaler of real estate typically finds motivated sellers willing to accept a low sales price.
+In the period between signing the sales contract and closing, the wholesaler finds an end buyer who agrees to pay a higher price for the property than the wholesaler’s contract with the seller.

 Is Real Estate Wholesaling Legal?

-In most states, individuals do not need a real estate (or any official state-issued) license to participate in wholesaling real estate, merely an unofficial right to make money from his effort and negotiating prowess.
-However, some states have challenged the use of assignment or finder’s fees as illegal schemes to avoid having a real estate license.
+In most states, individuals do not need a real estate (or any official state-issued) license to wholesale real estate, merely an unofficial right to make money from his effort and negotiating prowess.
+However, some states have challenged the use of assignment or finder’s fees as illegal schemes to avoid having a real estate agent license.

 Other regulatory bodies may limit the language and methods to be followed when soliciting distressed property for purchase.
 According to attorney Brian Pendergraft, Maryland’s Protection for Homeowners in Foreclosure Act (PHIFA) prevents anyone acting as a potential buyer from claiming they are “assisting the homeowner in preventing foreclosure.”

 Rather than blunder into a lawsuit or an unpleasant experience with regulators, potential real estate wholesalers should consult a real estate attorney to understand their state’s regulations.

 If you want to wholesale properties, you need to master two unique skills: (1) finding great real estate deals, and (2) finding buyers for them.